ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Patchy fog before 8am, then a chance of showers and thunderstorms.
 Partly sunny.
 High near 86, with temperatures falling to
          around 83 in the afternoon.
-North wind 1 to 5 mph.
+North wind around 5 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">